php-dev-br/laravel-doc-pt-br/validation.md

 **Custom Database Connection**

 Occasionally, you may need to set a custom connection for database queries made by the Validator.
 As seen above, setting `unique:users` as a validation rule will use the default database connection to query the database.
-To override this, specify the connection and the table name using "dot" syntax:
+To override this, specify the connection followed by the table name using "dot" syntax:

     'email' => 'unique:connection.users,email_address'

 **Forcing A Unique Rule To Ignore A Given ID:**

 Sometimes, you may wish to ignore a given ID during the unique check.
 For example, consider an "update profile" screen that includes the user's name, e-mail address, and location.
 Of course, you will want to verify that the e-mail address is unique.
 However, if the user only changes the name field and not the e-mail field, you do not want a validation error to be thrown because the user is already the owner of the e-mail address.

-To instruct the validator to ignore the user's ID, we'll use the `Rule` class to fluently define the rule.
-In this example, we'll also specify the validation rules as an array instead of using the `|` character to delimit the rules:

-    use Illuminate\Validation\Rule;

-    Validator::make($data, [
+You only want to throw a validation error if the user provides an e-mail address that is already used by a different user.
+To tell the unique rule to ignore the user's ID, you may pass the ID as the third parameter:

-        'email' => [
+    'email' => 'unique:users,email_address,'.$user->id
-            'required',
-            Rule::unique('users')->ignore($user->id),
-        ],
-    ]);

-If your table uses a primary key column name other than `id`, you may specify the name of the column when calling the `ignore` method:
+If your table uses a primary key column name other than `id`, you may specify it as the fourth parameter:

-    'email' => Rule::unique('users')->ignore($user->id, 'user_id')
+    'email' => 'unique:users,email_address,'.$user->id.',user_id'

 **Adding Additional Where Clauses:**

-You may also specify additional query constraints by customizing the query using the `where` method.
-For example, let's add a constraint that verifies the `account_id` is `1`:
+You may also specify more conditions that will be added as "where" clauses to the query:

-    'email' => Rule::unique('users')->where(function ($query) {
+    'email' => 'unique:users,email_address,NULL,id,account_id,1'

-        $query->where('account_id', 1);
-    })
+In the rule above, only rows with an `account_id` of `1` would be included in the unique check.

 <a name="rule-url"></a>
 #### url